John Rocque's maps of London: Method of survey

-After planning and agreeing the project with George Vertue, Rocque started surveying in March 1738 (old style 1737).
+After planning and agreeing the project with George Vertue, Rocque started surveying in March 1738 (1737 Old Style).
 The survey was complete by 1744, even though Rocque was also busy mapping various other English towns.

 Rocque combined two surveying techniques: he made a ground-level survey with a compass and a physical metal chain - the unit of length also being the chain.
 Compass bearings were taken of the lines measured.
 He also created a triangulation network over the entire area to be covered by taking readings from church towers and similar high places using a theodolite made by Jonathan Sisson (inventor of the telescopic-sighted theodolite) to measure the observed angle between two other prominent locations.
 The process was repeated from point to point.

 The two methods needed to be reconciled and at the start of his work Rocque relied too much on his ground surveys, only to find they were not in agreement with triangulation.
 This meant the earlier ground surveying needed to be repeated.
 Triangulation tends to be more accurate on the larger scale and in the City the dual approach was very successful but in rural areas there were too few prominent landmarks for triangulation to be effective.

 Rocque recorded street and place names as the survey proceeded and double checked these by comparing their names with those on earlier maps.
 For the City of London the Court of Aldermen ordered the ward beadles to assist with this aspect and so the map includes ward boundaries whereas in other areas only parish boundaries are shown.